-Payment history is the most important factor in credit scores.
-Allowing your mortgage payments to become delinquent (go behind) will have an immediate, severe impact on your credit scores.
+Payment history is the most important factor in calculating credit scores.
+Allowing your mortgage payments to become delinquent (fall behind) will have an immediate, severe impact on your credit scores.

-If you were entering a mortgage modification program and never missed a payment, then your scores would not be negatively impacted at all.
+If you entered a mortgage modification program and had never missed a payment, your scores might not be negatively impacted at all.
 However, some lenders may require that your mortgage be delinquent before they will enter into a loan modification or a short sale agreement with you.

-Any account reported as settled will damage your credit scores.
-A settled mortgage will have an even greater impact than other types of settled debts.
-On average, a VantageScore will drop between 120 and 130 points after a short sale.
-By comparison, a foreclosure drops the Vantage score on average between 130 and 140 points.
+Any account reported as settled will damage your credit scores, and a settled mortgage will have an even greater impact than other types of settled debts.
+On average, a VantageScore® will drop between 120 and 130 points after a short sale.
+By comparison, a foreclosure drops a VantageScore on average between 130 and 140 points.

-Before going forward with a short sale speak with your lender about its requirements and how the account will be reported.
-If it will not be reported in a negative status, you definitely don't want to miss payments.
-If it will be reported negatively, then by making payments you may be able to reduce or delay the impact.
+Before going forward with a short sale, speak with your lender about its requirements and how the account will be reported.
+If your lender states it will not be reported in a negative status, you definitely don't want to miss payments.
+Late payments will remain on your credit report for up to seven years.

 Thanks for asking.